x-cray/ocr-consumed-energy-logger/README.md

 | ![RPi front](./img/rpi-1.jpg) | ![RPi back](./img/rpi-2.jpg) |
 | --- | --- |

 For highlighting the scene I used 2 [clear LEDs](https://www.kiwi-electronics.com/en/3mm-led-clear-white-10-pack-3099) working at 3.1V and drawing 20mA.
 To turn them on I'll use 3.3V signal on GPIO pins.
 Since working voltage of the LED is lower we need to drop 3.3V down to 3.1V using dropping resitor.
 In order to calculate resistor parameters I used [this calculator](https://www.pcboard.ca/led-dropping-resistor-calculator) which gave me [10 ohm](https://www.kiwi-electronics.com/en/electronics-parts-components-113/passive-components-211/resistor-10-ohm-1-4-watt-5-10-pack-643).
+More about [controlling LEDs via GPIO](https://www.freecodecamp.org/news/hello-gpio-blinking-led-using-raspberry-pi-zero-wh-65af81718c14/).

 ## Raspberry Pi setup